Set Up an Input

 Input Diagnosis

-The final step in the setup process is the diagnosis of the launched input, which is presented on the Input Diagnosis page.
+The final step in the setup process is to verify the launched input details on the Input Diagnosis page.
 This page provides insights into the status and health of the newly launched input.
 This step ensures that the input is functioning as expected and helps quickly identify and resolve any issues.

-The Input Diagnosis page provides information on the address of the input, running nodes, health check metrics, connection status, error reporting, message traffic, and suggested fixes.
+The Input Diagnosis page provides information about the address of the input, running nodes, health check metrics, connection status, error reporting, message traffic, and suggested fixes for common problems.
 Completing the diagnosis step is essential to validate that your input is correctly configured and ready to receive and process log data.
 If errors are reported, they should be addressed before considering the setup process complete.

 After you complete the input setup, you can access the Input Diagnosis page for your specific inputs as follows: